A local community

 organisation would have a supportive role in providing for the needs of

-The LCG provides the skills and
+provides the skills and

 resources for each community to support a person or group within that